Student Handbook 2014/2015

 There are four (4) classes with a 10 minute break between periods - 1 and 2 and 3 and 4.
 Students are expected to go to their next class as quickly as possible.
 Dryden High School follows a 5 day rotating schedule.
 Student course and room schedules are printed on their timetable.

 During the national anthem and the morning announcements, students must cease all activity and give each their immediate attention.
 Any student who for religious reasons may wish not to stand for the national anthem must see the Principal before being excused.

 Teachers of any class may assign personal detentions to any student for lateness for unacceptable reasons.
 Students arriving late continually will be sent to the administration for counseling and/or discipline.

 Students are reminded that truancy and skipping are not acceptable behaviour in Dryden High School.
 A student will receive ZERO on a test or assignment that is missed due to truancy.
-Students are considered ABSENT for the day that they are not in school however upon return to school students must present a note that authorizes their absence with an acceptable reason.
+Students are considered ABSENT for the day that they are not in school however upon return to school students should present a note that authorizes their absence with an acceptable reason.
 If no note is provided, the ABSENT will be changed in the school record to a TRUANT.
-Students will have one additional day to provide a note to have the record changed back to ABSENT.
 The onus is placed on the students and parents to inform the school of legitimate school absences.

 SCHOOL ACTIVITY PROTOCOL

 This protocol applies to students on school teams/clubs/organizations where students are required to miss class.
 It is the school's expectation that: